ChrisLPlumb91/readwrite/TEST.md

     <li>A bulletin's edit button (main page, page 1) directs the user to that bulletin's edit page when clicked.
 (1 test)</li>
     <li>A bulletin's edit button (main page, page 2) directs the user to that bulletin's edit page when clicked.
 (1 test)</li>
     <li>A bulletin's edit button (bulletin page) directs the user to that bulletin's edit page when clicked.
 (1 test)</li>
-    <li>A bulletin's delete button (main page, page 1), displays a modal dialog box, and clicking "Yes, delete" deletes the bulletin and redirects the user to the main page (page 1) (2 tests)</li>
+    <li>A bulletin's delete button (main page, page 1), displays a modal dialog box, and clicking "Yes, delete" deletes the bulletin and redirects the user to the main page (page 1) (also displays Django message telling user that their bulletin has been deleted) (2 tests)</li>
-    <li>A bulletin's delete button (main page, page 2), displays a modal dialog box, and clicking "Yes, delete" deletes the bulletin and redirects the user to the main page (page 1) (2 tests)</li>
+    <li>A bulletin's delete button (main page, page 2), displays a modal dialog box, and clicking "Yes, delete" deletes the bulletin and redirects the user to the main page (page 1) (also displays Django message telling user that their bulletin has been deleted) (2 tests)</li>
-    <li>A bulletin's delete button (bulletin page), displays a modal dialog box, and clicking "Yes, delete" deletes the bulletin and redirects the user to the main page (page 1) (2 tests)</li>
+    <li>A bulletin's delete button (bulletin page), displays a modal dialog box, and clicking "Yes, delete" deletes the bulletin and redirects the user to the main page (page 1) (also displays Django message telling user that their bulletin has been deleted) (2 tests)</li>
     <li>The external links of the ten bulletins on the first page of the main page all opened in their own tabs in the browser.
 (10 tests)</li>
     <li>The external links of the ten bulletins on the first page of the main page all worked even when truncated with an ellipsis.
 (10 tests)</li>
     <li>The external links in the bulletin pages of the ten bulletins on the first page of the main page all opened in their own tabs in the browser.
 (10 tests)</li>